Fall 2014 applications are closed. Contact Che Abram at 510-869-8984 or CAbram@samuelmerritt.edu with questions regarding the fall 2015 cycle.

 CRNA On Campus Events

 Interested in applying to a Nurse Anesthesia Program?
 Do you want to be a Certified Registered Nurse Anesthetist?
-Register for the Diversity CRNA Information Session (June 22nd – Saturday).
 You will meet four Nurse Anesthesia Program Directors, CRNAs, and Nurse Anesthesia Students.
 Learn comprehensive information about the admission process, rigors of the program, clinical expectations, didactic courses, balancing family and finances, and more!!
 Receive a copy of the new anesthesia video of CRNAs and SRNAs reviewing the anesthesia machine and related equipment.
-Continental breakfast and lunch provided from 7AM – 7:50AM!
-Shuttle bus will leave Oakland Marriott City Center Hotel at 6:45AM to event.
+Continental breakfast and lunch provided.

 CRNA Admission Requirements